humdrum-tools/humdrum-documentation/guide/ch12/index.md

 musical lyrics, or any other stream of information that has been encoded as a separate Humdrum spine.

-The **extract\"** command has several modes of operation.
-With the **-f** option, the user may specify a given data column (spine) or
+The **extract"** command has several modes of operation.
+With the **-f** option, the user may specify a given data column (spine) or "field" to extract.
-\"field\" to extract.
 Consider the opening of Bach\'s second Brandenburg Concerto shown in Example 12.1.\
 \
 **Example 12.1.** J.S.
 Bach *Brandenburg Concerto No. 2*, mov.
 1.